 Six steps to support your LGBTQ travellers

 Sexual orientation goes beyond travel policies and programmes.
-It is an organisation’s Duty of Care to adequately prepare its workforce for foreseeable medical and travel security risks, including the specific risks faced by its mobile LGBTQ people.
+It is an organisation’s Duty of Care to adequately prepare its workforce for foreseeable health and travel security risks, including the specific risks faced by its mobile LGBTQ people.

 With this in mind, how can you make sure that your LGBTQ staff will be suitably supported when away, and that your diversity policy will be upheld?
 Is it safe to be open about sexual orientation in a particular destination?
 Is this a subject that you are empowered to support?
 The risks faced by your LGBTQ workforce may vary based on the destinations to which they travel, and may be influenced by factors including the legal status of LGBTQ relationships and the levels of social tolerance.